Previous Article

 Affiliates

-This is where “reputation management” becomes actionable.
-Don’t just score sentiment—tag it by conversion-critical topics:
+This is where “reputation management” becomes actionable and you need to tag it by conversion-critical topics:

 These are the four themes that decide whether traders trust you with their time and fees.

-Trustpilot can be a powerful trust engine, but only if you treat it like compliance—because it is.
+Trustpilot can be a powerful trust engine, but only if you treat it like compliance.
+First claim and optimize your profile properly:

 A “bare” profile reads as neglect and can amplify distrust.
 Do the basics well: